kalimatas/kalimatas.github.com/_posts/2018-11-04-java-in-memory-geospatial.md

 ## Jeospatial

 [Jeospatial](https://jchambers.github.io/jeospatial/) is a geospatial library that provides *a set of tools for solving the k-nearest-neighbor problem on the earth's surface*.
-It is implemented using [Vantage-point trees](https://en.wikipedia.org/wiki/Vantage-point_tree), and claims to have O(n log(n)) time complexity for indexing operations and O(log(n)) - for searching.
+It is implemented using [Vantage-point trees](https://en.wikipedia.org/wiki/Vantage-point_tree), and claims to have `O(n log(n))` time complexity for indexing operations and `O(log(n))`--- for searching.
 A great visual explanation of how Vantage-point trees are constructed with examples can be found in this [article](https://fribbels.github.io/vptree/writeup).

 {% include image.html url="/static/img/posts/vp_tree.png" description="Figure 2.
 An illustration of a Vantage-point tree." %}